pgspider/sqlalchemy-pgspider/README.md

 The code here has been tested in the following environments.

-* SQLALchemy 1.4.28
+* SQLALchemy 1.4.27 or 1.4.28
 * psycopg2 2.9.3
 * Python 3.10.8
 * pytest 7.2.2

-It has been confirmed that almost all features supported by PostgreSQL's psycopg2 are available in SQLAlchemy 1.4.28.
+Almost all features supported by PostgreSQL's psycopg2 in SQLAlchemy 1.4.28 are available.
+Other versions have not been tested.

 ## Installation